Conn O'Donnell

-Conn O'Donnell (died 13 March 1583) was a member of the O'Donnell dynasty of Donegal.
+Conn McCalvagh O'Donnell (died 13 March 1583) was a member of the O'Donnell dynasty of Donegal.
 At various points in his turbulent career, Conn either opposed or allied himself with the English Crown, Shane O'Neill or Turlough Luineach O'Neill, as the situation and his personal advantage dictated in order to pursue his rivalry with his father's younger brother, Hugh mac Manus O'Donnell.

 Background and early career

 Conn was the son of Calvagh O'Donnell, ruler of Tyrconnell.
+It is likely that Conn's mother was Calvagh's first wife.
 Calvagh had positioned his branch of the O'Donnell dynasty, settled at Lifford, as friendlier to Crown interests than that of Hugh mac Manus, who had rendered himself suspicious by his alliance with the rebellious Shane O'Neill.
 Calvagh had been considered several times for elevation to the peerage as Earl of Tyrconnell, although this was never put into effect.

 Conn spoke English as well as the Irish language, probably as a result of fosterage under Sir Thomas Cusack.

 Conn attempted to follow much the same policy as his father, being described by the Lord Deputy Thomas Radclyffe as "the likelyest plante that ever sprange in Ulster to graffe a good subject on."

 The earliest mention of Conn is in 1557 when he participated in a daring night time raid at Balleeghan, Co.
 Donegal which halted a campaign undertaken by Shane O'Neill and Hugh mac Manus O'Donnell to undermine the leadership of Calvagh.